cortex-js/cortexjs.io/docs/mathfield/05-latex-commands.md

 The argument of this command is a comma-delimited list of key/value pairs, e.g.
 `\htmlData{foo=green,bar=blue}{x=0}`.
 A corresponding
-  `data-foo` and `data-bar` DOM attributes are attached to the rendered DOM element.
+  `foo` and `bar` DOM attributes are attached to the rendered DOM element.

 <Latex value="\htmlData{foo=green,bar=blue}{ \text{Don Knuth} }"/>